-Just because winter is here doesn’t mean you have to take your Spartan training inside.
-Plus, if you have a frosty race coming up you’re going to want to make sure some of your workouts include cold-weather training to help your body (and mind) acclimate to harsh conditions.
-But it’s important to train differently during the winter than you do over warmer months in order to protect your joints and muscles, and prevent injury.
-Here, experts share how to handle cold-weather training, including what you need to do more of and how to handle some of the most common winter workout woes.
+Just because it’s chilly out, it doesn’t mean you have to take your training inside.
+But it’s important to train differently in the colder months in order to protect your joints and muscles, and prevent injury.
+Here, experts share how to handle cold-weather training, including what you need to do more of and how to handle some of the most common cold-weather workout woes.

 3 Tips to Know About Cold-Weather Training